 For example, are there any examples where we can really show that if the universe didn't have property X, there would be no intelligent life?
 It seems that to answer this, we need to have some idea about what we're counting as "all possible universes", and what counts as "intelligent life".
-So far we only know ONE example of a universe and ONE example of intelligent life, so it is difficult to become an expert on these subjects!
-It'd be all to easy for us to unthinkingly assume that all intelligent life is carbon-based, metabolizes using oxidation, and eats pizza, just because folks around here do.
+So far we only know one example of a universe and one example of intelligent life, so it is difficult to become an expert on these subjects!
+It'd be all too easy for us to unthinkingly assume that all intelligent life is carbon-based, metabolizes using oxidation, and eats pizza, just because folks around here do.

 Our unthinking parochialism is probably all the worse as far as different universes are concerned!
 What counts as a possible universe, anyway?
 Rather depressingly, we must admit we don't even know the laws of this universe, so we don't really know what it takes for a universe to be possible, in the strong sense of capable of actually existing as a universe.
 We are a little bit better off if we consider all logically possible universes, but not a whole lot better.
-Certainly every axiom system counts as a logically possible set of laws of a universe - every set of axioms in every possible formal system.
-But who is to say that universes must have laws of this form?
+Certainly every axiom system counts as a logically possible set of laws of a universe must have laws of this form?
 We don't even know for sure that ours does!